iamSlightlyWind/majors_choice/README.md

 Everyone can test the website at https://choice.themajorones.dev by pressing the "Run Workflow" button.

-Note that the server takes up to 5 minutes to start, and will not run again unless the previous run has expired (1 hour).
+Note that the server takes up to 5 minutes to start, and will not run again unless the previous run has expired (max: 1 hour).

 ## Project Overview